globalworming/low-tech-ai-pocs/Meetup.md

 Ask mina from ee

-Gather names of folks with landbot.io, optional link to minigames
+Gather names of folks with landbot.io, optional link to minigames, if you would prove that you are not AI, what you doing?

 Minigame: bring your favourite prompt.
 A djinn will subvert it.